Closing Arguments To Begin Thursday In Korryn Gaines Civil Trial

-BALTIMORE (WJZ) — The closing arguments in the Korryn Gaines’ civil trial have been delayed until Thursday.
+BALTIMORE (WJZ) — The closing arguments in the Korryn Gaines’ civil trial will begin Thursday.

+Gaines was killed during an hours long standoff at her Randallstown apartment after pointing a shotgun at officers trying to serve an arrest warrant stemming from a traffic stop that included disorderly conduct and resisting arrest.

+The Facebook Live video that captivated the country back in 2016 showed as Gaines had barricaded herself inside her apartment for hours, cradling a shotgun and her 5-year-old son before Officer Royce Ruby killed the young mother.

 Earlier this week, the officer who fired the shot that killed Gaines testified, saying, “I gave her every opportunity to do the right thing, put the gun down and let Kodi (Korryn’s son) come out.”